abrahammathew02071987/abrahammathew02071987/README.md

-- 👋 Hi, I’m @Abraham
+- 👋 Hi, I’m @Abraham.
+I am professional with 11+ of years in the IT industry.
-- 👀 I’m interested in Datascience
+- 👀 I’m interested in Datascience,Powershell,Python,Azure
 - 🌱 I’m currently learning and implementing Datascience projects
 - 💞️ I’m looking to collaborate with other Datascience aspirants
 - 📫 How to reach me abrahammathew02071987@gmail.com